Upcoming Admissions Information Sessions

 The deadline for receipt of all materials is February 1, 2017 for Fall (September) 2017 admission.

-All US citizens and permanent residents who wish to be considered for scholarship funding must submit a FAFSA by February 1, 2014.
-Details and a complete list of scholarships are available on the admissions website.
+All US citizens and permanent residents who wish to be considered for scholarship funding must submit a FAFSA by February 1, 2017.
+NYU Steinhardt offers one scholarship for international students; the Graduate Education Scholarship for North American Scholars is available to citizens of Mexico or Canada.
+Details and a complete list of scholarships are available on the financial aid website.
 Please note: some scholarships require a separate application.

-Application forms and instructions are available from the NYU Steinhardt Office of Graduate Admissions.
-The application requirements for the MA in Media, Culture, and Communication and the dual degree program (MA/MSLIS) are the same.
+See the Steinhardt Graduate Admissions guide for instructions on how to apply.
+The application requirements for the MA in Media, Culture, and Communication and the dual-degree program (MA/MSLIS) are the same.

 Please send all materials to the Office of Graduate Admissions.
 Processing of an application will be delayed if materials are sent to the Department of Media, Culture, and Communication.

 An application to the MA program in Media, Culture, and Communication includes:

 - The online application form and fee